 , and vocational rehabilitation is found both necessary and likely to enable the injured worker to become employable at gainful employment under RCW 51.32.095

-(1), the duration of any vocational plan under subsection (3)(e) of this section shall not exceed eighteen months.
+(1), the duration of any vocational plan under subsection (3)(e) of this section may not exceed eighteen months.

 (ii) If the available vocational costs are utilized by the worker, any subsequent assessment of whether vocational rehabilitation is both necessary and likely to enable the injured worker to become employable at gainful employment under RCW 51.32.095

-(1) shall include consideration of the transferable skills obtained.
+(1) must include consideration of the transferable skills obtained.

 (iii) If the available vocational costs are utilized by the worker and the claim is thereafter reopened as provided in RCW 51.32.160